Omega-3 is more important than you think...

 So I suspected I was a bit low and decided to give it a try.
 I ordered a test through the company Zinzino.
 The test showed that I had a 15:1 omega 6/omega 3 ratio.
 So I had 15 times more omega 6 than I have omega 3.
 It is unclear which omega-6/omega-3 ratio is best.
 Indigenous peoples have a ratio of 1:1, so that's probably where we've been further back in time.
 The optimal ratio seems to be somewhere between 1:1 and 4:1 to reduce the risk of diseases such as cardiovascular disease, diabetes, cancer, obesity, autoimmune diseases, asthma and depression.
 However, there is no official recommendation on which value is best.
 Translated with www.DeepL.com/Translator (free version)

 When ordering the test through Zinzino, the idea is to use their omega-3 oils as supplements to get the value right.
-Since both my partner and I took this test and had similar values, we decided that he would take Zinzino's oil and I would take omega-3 capsules from another brand (which are cheaper and contain just as much omega-3).
+Since both my husband and I took this test and had similar values, we decided that he would take Zinzino's oil and I would take omega-3 capsules from another brand (which are cheaper and contain just as much omega-3).
 To see if there is any difference in the supplements.
 In retrospect, of course, it would have been even more interesting if I had started eating a few pieces of herring every day to see how much my values improved from that.
 It's easy to be wise afterwards.
 If you would like test this after taking the test yourself and have similar values to mine as a starting point, please let me know!
 Then I can present the results here eventually.

 I am of the opinion that the best way to get everything your body needs is through your diet.
 That's how the body is used to getting the nutrition and it's often easier to absorb it then.
 The advantage of eating fish is that you get other nutrients too, like vitamin D. But there is a downside to eating fatty fish.It contains some heavy metals (like mercury) and also dioxins and PCBs.
 Farmed fish (e.g. salmon and herring) do not contain as many heavy metals, but on the other hand contain a little less EPA and DHA.